 We are offering 1,500,000 shares of our common stock ("Common Stock").
 This is our initial public offering.
 Prior to the offering, there has been no public market for our Common Stock.
-We expect the initial public offering price to be \$4.00 per share.
+The initial public offering price is \$4.00 per share.